rchmura/vimeography/readme.txt

 = 2.0.0-alpha =

 * [New] Introducing Harvestone, our new default Vimeography theme!
-* [New] Vimeography themes are now supported by Vue.js instead of Mustache.php
+* [New] Vimeography themes are now rendered with Vue.js instead of Mustache.php
 * [New] Vimeography theme development is now supported by the Webpack build process.
 * [New] Complete rewrite of the Vimeography request and rendering engine for better control flow.
 * [New] You can now skip Vimeography's cache entirely by adding ?vimeography_nocache=1 to the url.